turingschool-examples/task_manager_rails/README.md

 Here we have a form with an action (url path) of /tasks and a method of post.
 This combination of path and verb will be important when we create the route, controller and action.
 We then have an text input field for the title, a textarea for the description, and a submit button.

+_side note_: You may be wondering about this `form_authenticity_token` business - don't worry about this now; it has to do with security protocols in Rails.
+If you are *super* curious, take that line out and see what happens - then come back and put that line back in when your form no longer works!

 Navigate to [http://localhost:3000/tasks/new](http://localhost:3000/tasks/new) to see your beautiful form!

 Try clicking the submit button.
 You should get a `No route matches [POST] "/tasks"` error because we haven't set up a route in our app to handle this method/action (POST '/tasks') combination from the form submission.